TAMULib/folio-module-descriptor-registry/README.md

 ### Build Application Descriptor

 The **Build Application Descriptor** script provides a way to build an **Application Descriptor** for when there is none available.
-This is primarily needed for when needing to build a **Module Discovery Descriptor** when not using a Eureka environment.
+This is primarily needed for when needing to build a **Module Discovery Descriptor** when not using an Eureka environment.
 This utilizes an `install.json` file in order to construct the **Application Descriptor**.

 This is neither intended to nor designed to build a complete Eureka **Application Descriptor**.
-Only the minimal properties needed to constuct a **Module Discovery Descriptor** are built.
+Only the minimal properties needed to construct a **Module Discovery Descriptor** are built.

 | Environment Variable               | Description (see script for further details)
 | ---------------------------------- | --------------------------------